agrc/gis.utah.gov/_posts/2022-03-21-ugrc-web-services-api-funding.md

 ## Why UGRC Web Services?
 {: .text-left}

-UGRC web services require funding because they support so many other government applications, including the following services:
+UGRC web services require funding because location is a very important piece within many other government systems.
+The following systems are a few I would like to highlight:

 - NG911: Improved routing of emergency calls to a public safety answering point and dispatch of emergency vehicles
 - Voting Applications: Assignment of voters to precincts, and precincts to districts